Collab4exaNBody/exaStamp/CONTRIBUTING.md

 Pull request process
 --------------------

 Given the size of the code, only one reviewer will be assigned to you.
-If the assignment time exceeds one or two weeks, please tag `lafourcadep` or `carrardt` in the conversion.
+If the assignment time exceeds one or two weeks, please tag `lafourcadep` or `carrardt` in the conversation.

 IMPORTANT: By submitting a patch, you agree to allow the project owners to license your work under the the terms of the Apache2.0 License.